 Michael has also worked with the choreographers and dancers, Steve Paxton, Mikhail Baryshnikov, Laurie Booth, Jonathan Burrows, Meg Stuart, Javier de Frutos, Jonathan Goddard, Gemma Nixon, Shobana Jeyasingh, Liam Scarlett, Aakash Odedra, Natalia Osipova, Sergei Polunin, Aditi Mangaldas, and on contemporary creations with ballet companies in France, Germany, Norway, Belgium, the Netherlands, the US, and in the UK.

 In 2009 Michael became an Associate Artist of Sadler’s Wells, in 2010 his contribution to dance was recognised with his entry into the Oxford Dictionary of Dance and in 2014 Michael received the Olivier Award for Outstanding Achievement in Dance.

 In 2016 Michael created LightSpace an installation at Sadler’s Wells and the first ever presentation on the main stage there without any dancers or performers.
 He was also awarded a second Knight of Illumination Award for Dance for Conceal | Reveal, his and Russell’s 20th anniversary collaboration.

 In 2018 LightSpace was presented at the Hong Kong New Arts Festival and Michael created a new installation, Tungsten Requiem, a eulogy for the extinction of the Tungsten Lightbulb.
-Michael became an Honorary Fellow of Rose Bruford College in 2019 and is involved in the creation of the college's new MA course, Light in Performance.
+Michael became an Honorary Fellow of Rose Bruford College in 2019 and teaches on the college's new MA course, Light in Performance.

 These are a selection of some of the 90 dance productions Michael has worked on.